 We descend some stairs and entered the dining room of a couple currently sitting on the ceiling.
 It appears we’ve gone back in time… looks like we’re in the 50’s or 60’s in the home of Bunny & her hubby who has recently decided to retire from relationship counselling (he has his work cut out with our group).
 Anyway, the pair were on the ceiling until we administered the vaccine brought from the previous room (convenient, that!) – turned out the flux had been playing havoc with the gravity.

-Unfortunately, by this point Bella had lost her nerve and didn’t take any further pictures… if/when the lovely Gingerline gang release their pics I’ll post them (but in the meantime see the video at the bottom)
+Unfortunately, by this point Bella had lost her nerve and didn’t take any further pictures… so all of these photos are now OFFICIAL Gingerline snaps.

 Our hosts in the final room of the machine were hand puppets.
 Quite foul-mouthed hand puppets actually.
 Hilarious and inquisitive, they told us how they haven’t always been puppets… turns out they were quite literally fluxed up the arse!